allisa/final_project_201/README.md

 ## Description

-It's a site for tourists of Seattle with a main page, where you see only a bunch of photos of different tourists attrations.
-You can roll it (like a grand spinning wheel) in different ways (swipe on mobile?) depending on your platform and get a random photo.
-If it's something interesting - the user can click on it and get the more visual and text info about the place with a link to (or an actual) google maps.
-Another functionality is to let user keep and her notes about the place.
+It's a site for tourists of Seattle with a main page, where you see a bunch of photos of different tourists attrations.
+The user will click through the carousel of images and when they find a location they would like to visit, they will click to get more information.
+This will take the user to a second page where there will be more images and info on the location.
+This area will also allow them to takes notes/journal about the location they clicked on.
+These notes will persist with each visit the user makes to the app.

 ## User stories